No767/Catherine-Chan/docs/source/index.rst

 * Full pronouns.page integration
 * Resources for support

-If there is a feature that you would like to see, please open an feature requests ticket on GitHub.
+If there is a feature that you would like to see, please either suggest it within the `Discord Server <https://discord.gg/ns3e74frqn>`_ or preferably make a `feature request ticket <https://github.com/No767/Catherine-Chan/issues/>`_ on GitHub.

 Guides
 ------